 Karachi originally was a small fisherman village settled by the Baloch tribes from Balochistan and Makran.
-Their first settlement was near the delta of the Indus River which they named as 'Kolachi' village.
-The people of the original community yet inhabit the area on small island of Abdullah Goth situated near Karachi Port.
+Their first settlement was near the delta of the Indus River, which they named 'Kolachi' village.
+The people of the original community yet inhabit the area on the small island of Abdullah Goth situated near Karachi Port.
 The well-known neighbourhood 'Mai Kolachi' of Karachi still reminds the original name of the city.

-At the end of 1700 century, the settlers of Kolachi village started trading across the sea with Muscat and the Persian Gulf region.
-Later, the village started to grow as the commercial hub and a port for trade.
+At the end of the 1700 century, the settlers of Kolachi village started trading across the sea with Muscat and the Persian Gulf region.
+Later, the village started to grow as a commercial hub and a port for trade.
 For the protection of this developing area, a small fort was constructed.
 This fort was handed over to the rulers of Sindh by the Khan of Kalat in 1795.

 The British recognised the importance of the city as the trading post.
 So they captured the city and Sindh province in February 1843 under the command of Sir Charles Napier, and the city was annexed as a district of the British Indian Empire.
 In 1846, it was home to around 9000 citizens.
 The city experienced a cholera epidemic in the same year, and a Conservancy Board was established in the city to protect the people from this disease.
 This Conservancy Board was converted into a Municipal Commission in 1852, and it was again upgraded as Municipal Committee in 1853.
 This natural harbour started to flourish as a bustling port under British rule.
 On September 10, 1857, the 21st Native Infantry stationed in Karachi revolted against the British in its First Indian War for Independence, but the plan was busted by the British, who regained control over the city very quickly.